-A total eclipse of the Moon is coming on January 20, 2019.
+A total eclipse of the Moon is on May 26.
 Some folks are calling it a “Blood Moon.”
 There’s boatloads of celestial hype about this phenomenon.
 We’ll help you separate fact from fiction.

 What is a Blood Moon?

 May 26, 2021 brings a total lunar eclipse (and a supermoon!)—only partially visible from North America.
 The full Moon of May is also this year’s closest, biggest, and brightest Moon: a supermoon.
 See the Almanac’s May Moon Guide to learn more about the Full Flower Moon.

 A total eclipse of the Moon is sometimes called a “Blood Moon” because the Moon turns reddish when it’s completely submerged in the Earth’s shadow.

 We’ve heard all kind of strange theories about a “Blood Moon.”
 Back in 2014–2015, there was a series of four consecutive total lunar eclipses (Blood Moons) and the media hyped end-of-the-world prophesies.
 Clearly, the world did not end.

 “Blood Moon” is not a technical term used in astronomy.
 It’s more of a popular phrase, perhaps because it sounds so dramatic.
 It simply refers to a “total lunar eclipse.”
 Yep, that’s it.

 During a lunar eclipse, the Earth is passing between the Sun and the Moon, blocking the Sun’s rays.
 However, the Moon isn’t completely dark.
 What we see from Earth is the Moon slowly darkening and changing color over a few hours to an orange-red.